 However, even with a short period of driving time, I recommend to take it slower.
 There are a few pretty interesting places between these two destinations to stop at and see.
 Especially if you are visiting LA from out of state (or from another country,) these ideas will definitely introduce Los Angeles to you in a unique way.

 So below, I am including some of the best stops on a drive from Los Angeles to Palm Springs that we personally visited and thought they were awesome.

 Best Los Angeles to Palm Springs Drive Stops to Make

 Obviously, you will be starting your LA to Palm Springs road trip in Los Angeles.
 The second-largest city in the US is home to zillion activities and attractions, the best ice cream shops and quirky cafes, fantastic beaches and jaw-dropping mountains.
 So you’d definitely want to spend at least a couple of days there.
 During our 3.5 years in LA, we haven’t even seen everything that’s in this metropolitan area and there is so much!

 I know, Los Angeles definitely deserves a separate guide with a long list of things to do.

-But if I had to recommend only a few activities, based on all those years I spent in this city, I’d definitely highlight a visit to the Griffith Observatory and hike to the Hollywood sign, super-duper melt-in-your-mouth delish Sidecar donuts, Skyspace for its glass slide and impressive views, Echo Park, and Point Dume point with incredible coastal views in Malibu.
-And if you have time, don’t skip downtown LA with many quirky things to do.
+But if I had to recommend only a few activities, based on all those years I spent in this city, I’d definitely highlight a visit to the Griffith Observatory and hike to the Hollywood sign, super-duper melt-in-your-mouth delish Sidecar donuts, Skyspace for its glass slide and impressive views, Echo Park, Point Dume point with incredible coastal views in Malibu and one of many fantastic beaches.

 If you have more than a few days, go on a fascinating tour to Universal Studios and check out their park (we purchased a yearly pass and had visited dozens of times and every time it was so much fun!).